Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Provenance

 \subsection{Open Science}

-The Open Science collection includes scientific papers and other documents (theses, book reviews, clinical trials, \textit{etc}).
-Following on the development of a global open access movement, these documents have been made increasingly available in open archives (preprints) or directly through open science publishers and infrastructure.
-Scientific content has become a primary focus for training data curation, due to its impact on performance on reasoning and advanced world knowledge tasks.
+The Open Science collection includes scientific papers and other documents (theses, book reviews, clinical trials, etc).
+Following the development of a global open access movement, these documents have been made increasingly available in open archives (preprints) or directly through open science publishers and infrastructure.
+Scientific content has become a primary focus of training data, due to its impact on reasoning capacities.
 Yet, the lack of licensing information has until now partly hindered reuse.
 The Semantic Scholar Open Research Corpus from Allen AI includes 81.1 million articles in English under an Open Data Commons Attribution License, allowing for the free reuse of the aggregated metadata while still acknowledging the remaining copyright of individual authors~\citep{lo_s2orc_2020}.
-The Pile incorporated dumps made available by arXiv and PubMed Central, also exclusively in English~\citep{biderman_datasheet_2022}.
-Finally, the BigScience project assembled several curated multilingual scientific datasets like the French HAL as part of the training data for BLOOM~\citep{workshop2023bloom176bparameteropenaccessmultilingual}.
+The Pile incorporated data from arXiv and PubMed Central, also exclusively in English~\citep{biderman_datasheet_2022}.
+Finally, the BigScience project assembled several curated multilingual scientific datasets like the French HAL as part of the training data for Bloom~\citep{workshop2023bloom176bparameteropenaccessmultilingual}.

-The Open Science collection was made possible largely due to the recent development of OpenAlex\footnote{\url{https://openalex.org/}}, the largest open catalogue of scientific documents.
+The Open Science collection was made possible largely due to the recent development of OpenAlex~\citep{priem2022openalex}, the largest open catalogue of scientific documents.
 OpenAlex maintains an expansive API search engine tracking detailed metadata for each indexed item, including the licensing, as well as a link to the original resource, which is generally in PDF format.
-We filtered OpenAlex on the three following licenses: CC-By, Public Domain/CC0, and CC-By-SA.
-The largest share of resources is available under CC-By, which is currently the recommended license by the Open Access definition.
-Open Science also includes smaller subsets, such as a direct extraction of arXiv articles available in CC-By and some European-specific resources not currently well indexed on OpenAlex (the exact distribution of token counts can be found in Appendix~\ref{sec:app-open_science}).
+We filtered OpenAlex on the following three licenses: CC-BY, Public Domain/CC0, and CC-BY-SA.
+The largest share of resources is available under CC-BY, which is currently the recommended license by the Open Access definition.
+Open Science also includes smaller subsets, such as a direct extraction of arXiv articles available in CC-BY and some European-specific resources not currently well indexed on OpenAlex (the exact distribution of token counts can be found in Appendix~\ref{sec:app-open_science}).

 Due to the specificity of open scientific publishing, the Open Science collection has less linguistic diversity, with nearly 85\% of documents currently available in English.